 “A man’s home is his castle; attacked there, he need not retreat.”
 It’s a catchphrase known even to people who don’t keep weapons for self-defense.
 It’s a tenet of the English common law, from which American law so largely derives.
-It’s called Castle Doctrine.
+It’s called Castle Doctrine, and we will take a look at facts vs fiction concerning this law.

 But as with any law, we don’t fully grasp it until we read the fine print.
 Anti-gun Senator Nancy Pelosi famously—or infamously—said, “We won’t know what’s in the law until we pass it.”
 The senator’s quote lives on today as a classic example of irresponsible stupidity.